 Enable File Encryption

-If you don’t want to spend money on a VPN, this feature is essential.
+This feature is essential if you don’t want to spend money on a VPN.
 In your client app, head to Preferences -> BitTorrent.
 Make sure the “Protocol Encryption” option is enabled for outgoing connections.
 Then check the box labeled “allow incoming legacy connections.”

 Set a SOCKS5 Proxy

 A SOCKS5 proxy can help hide your IP address for those not using a VPN.
-While uTorrent includes this capability, you’ll need to provide it with your proxy server information.
+While uTorrent includes this capability, you must provide it with your proxy server information.
 Also, remember that proxies are less secure than a VPN.

 To fill your proxy settings in uTorrent, head to Preferences -> Connection.
 There, under “Type,” choose “SOCKS5.”
-You will need to fill out the rest of the information on your SOCKS5 proxy server in that area, enabling authentication, hostname lookups, and peer-to-peer connections.
+You must fill out the rest of the information on your SOCKS5 proxy server in that area, enabling authentication, hostname lookups, and peer-to-peer connections.

 Next, disable local DNS lookups, features that leak personal information, and connections unsupported by the proxy.